10 Legal Considerations Before Starting a Home-Based Business in Wisconsin

 Seller’s permits and withholding permits are common permits necessary to operate a business in Wisconsin.
 Investigating the permit requirements and associated fees is highly recommended.

 Confirm that zoning codes and deed restrictions permit the operation of a home-based business.
-Some local zoning codes require home-based businesses to obtain a conductional use permit from the local zoning board prior to the operation of the business.
+Some local zoning codes require home-based businesses to obtain a conditional use permit from the local zoning board prior to the operation of the business.

 A new business will likely affect your tax situation.
 A common tax question for new business owners has to do with the deduction for the business use of a home.